Italian Americans: World War I and interwar period

-By 1920, numerous Little Italies had stabilized and grown considerably more prosperous as workers were able to obtain higher-paying jobs, often in skilled trades.
-In the 1920s and 1930s Italian Americans contributed significantly to American life and culture, politics, music, film, the arts, sports, the labor movement and business.

-In politics, Al Smith (Anglicized form of the Italian surname Ferraro) became the first governor of New York of Italian ancestry—although the media characterized him as an Irish Catholic.
+In politics, Al Smith (Anglicized form of the Italian surname Ferraro) became the first governor of New York of Italian ancestry—although the media characterized him as Irish.
 He was the first Catholic to receive a major party presidential nomination, as Democratic candidate for president in 1928.
-He lost Protestant strongholds in the South, but energized the Democratic vote in immigrant centers across the entire North.
-Angelo Rossi was mayor of San Francisco in 1931–1944.
-In 1933–34 Ferdinand Pecora led a Senate investigation of the Wall Street Crash of 1929, which exposed major financial abuses, and spurred Congress to rein in the banking industry.
-Liberal leader Fiorello La Guardia served as Republican and Fusion mayor of New York City in 1934–1945.
-On the far left Vito Marcantonio was first elected to Congress in 1934 from New York.
-Robert Maestri was mayor of New Orleans in 1936–1946.
+He lost Protestant strongholds in the South but energized the Democratic vote in immigrant centers across the entire North.
+Angelo Rossi was mayor of San Francisco from 1931 to 1944.
+In 1933–34, Ferdinand Pecora led a Senate investigation of the Wall Street Crash of 1929, which exposed major financial abuses, and spurred Congress to rein in the banking industry.

 The Metropolitan Opera continued to flourish under the leadership of Giulio Gatti-Casazza, whose tenure continued until 1935.
 Rosa Ponselle and Dusolina Giannini, daughters of Italian immigrants, performed regularly at the Metropolitan Opera and became internationally known.
-Arturo Toscanini returned in the United States as the main conductor of the New York Philharmonic Orchestra (1926–1936) and introduced many Americans to classical music through his NBC Symphony Orchestra radio broadcasts (1937–54).
-Ruggiero Ricci, a child prodigy born of Italian immigrant parents, gave his first public performance in 1928 at the age of 10, and had a long international career as a concert violinist.
+Arturo Toscanini returned in the United States as the main conductor of the New York Philharmonic Orchestra (1926–1936) and introduced many Americans to classical music through his NBC Symphony Orchestra radio broadcasts (1937–1954).
 Popular singers of the period included Russ Columbo, who established a new singing style that influenced Frank Sinatra and other singers that followed.
 On Broadway, Harry Warren (Salvatore Guaragna) wrote the music for 42nd Street, and received three Academy Awards for his compositions.
 Other Italian American musicians and performers, such as Jimmy Durante, who later achieved fame in movies and television, were active in vaudeville.
 Guy Lombardo formed a popular dance band, which played annually on New Year's Eve in New York City's Times Square.